-The Scriptures, the word of God, has a peculiar way of tearing our hearts open so that our real self can be revealed.
-We all like to think of ourselves as being pretty good and know that we are in Christ and that we understand ourselves.
-But there really is nothing like a big shock to really expose who we really are. that is really the background to our Study today.
+The word of God often faces us in situations where our real self is exposed and revealed.
+We all like to think of ourselves as being pretty good.
+When we know that we are believers in Christ we are confident that we understand ourselves.
+But there really is nothing like a big shock to really expose who we really are.
 Three of the disciples of Jesus, Peter, Thomas, and Philip that we consider to be heavyweights are now faced with a shock and their individual reactions are very interesting.
-These three are held up as examples.
+These three are held up as examples for they are like all the other disciples.
 These reactions led to great teachings by the Lord Jesus Christ and so we have benefited by the disciple's weaknesses and peculiar personalities.
 Their puzzlements are certainly not much different from ours.

-As we look at all of the disciples, as Jesus addresses them in the plural, we see in them the problems which troubles all of us.
+Jesus used the plural as He spoke to the disciples so He confronted all of them with their individual weaknesses and ignorance.
+We see in them the problems which troubles all of us.
 We too have our concerns about ourselves and our position in Christ.
 We too want to be sure of everything about ourselves, about the Lord Jesus Christ, and about the Father.
 So this Study will certainly help us if we decide to accept who we really are and give up some of the pretenses that we have.

 Our Study Scripture therefore examines the remedy or the way out of worry, distress and fear.
-It lays out a cure for the 'troubled hearts' that plagued the disciples at the time of Jesus' 'Upper Room' discourse, just prior to His death.
-Jesus Himself experienced a 'troubled heart' on occasions, (John 13:21).

-As we look at their experiences let us remember that Jesus had just told them that He was giving them a New Commandment which was that they should love one another as He had loved them.
-But something that was massively important to God was not what preoccupied them.
+It lays out a cure for the 'troubled hearts' that plagued the disciples at the time of Jesus' 'Upper Room' discourse, just before His death.
+Remember Jesus Himself came down from Heaven, became human, and experienced a 'troubled heart' on occasions, (John 13:21).
+Just before the event in our Study Jesus had told them that He was giving them a New Commandment which was that they should love one another as He had loved them.
+But something that was massively important to God was not what preoccupied the disciples.
 They all were more interested in what one might consider the relatively minor though important statement that He was only going to be with them a little while longer and where He was going no one could follow immediately.
 It seems quite clear that us humans are more interested in things that might satisfy our curiosity than focusing on and be in obedience to the word of God especially to something like the new Commandment that we have love one for another.

-This was set in the context of the work of Messiah which Jesus had often spoken to them about.
+This event was set in the context of the work of Messiah which Jesus had often spoken to them about.
 Jesus said plainly that now the Son of Man would be glorified and God would be glorified in Him.

-But given their political position about the work of Messiah and what it would entail for them their focus was not really on any New Commandment.
+But given their political position about the work of Messiah and what it would mean for them their focus was not really on any New Commandment.
 Peter therefore in his own familiar and straightforward fashion led the way on challenging the Lord Jesus Christ on His statement that no one, including Peter, certainly could follow Him Jesus where He was going.
 So Peter brashly questioned why he could not follow Jesus now for he would lay down his life for Jesus.
 This rash statement led to Jesus telling him that before the cock would crow he would deny Him Jesus three times.
 He would fall in fear when confronted by a young girl.
 He really did not properly understand himself.